sentry-demos/api_script_qm/README.md

     a.
 If you don't have Internal Integrations set up, select New Internal Integrations and provide a Name for your integration.

     b.
-The following permissions should be set to Read & Write.
+The Project and Organization permissions should be set to Read & Write.
     <img width="957" alt="Screen Shot 2021-05-17 at 2 29 02 PM" src="https://user-images.githubusercontent.com/82904656/118559227-7849c580-b71c-11eb-83ea-2b7fcdbe9461.png">

     c.
 Once the above fields have been configured, click on Save Changes.